 Camallanus Worms are one of the most commonly found internal parasites that infect fish ranging from just aquarium fish to even fish that are inside of a pond.
 Many may think that the fish that is infected is pregnant or giving birth to either live fry or eggs due to the way that their anus may appear when infected.
 Sadly, due to the way that this parasite infects its host fish and lacks the understanding that the fish can not only become very ill but if not treated, but the parasite can prove to be fatal to the infected fish.

 The most common identification of this worm infecting a fish is the presence of red thread-like worms that are hanging out of the fish's anus.
-The other symptoms that the fish can display include bloating of the stomach area, the dull coloration of the fish, staying in one area of the tank and being lethargic.
-Some species can show no symptoms of infected besides the worm hanging from the anus, while others may show all visible signs of infection depending on the conditions of the water that they are in.
+The other symptoms that the fish can display include bloating of the stomach area, have dull coloration of the fish, staying in one area of the tank, and being lethargic.
+Some species can show no symptoms of the infection besides the worm hanging from the anus, while others may show all visible signs of infection depending on the conditions of the water that they are in.

 Treatment and Medications

 Since this worm is the most common parasite that can infect fish, it has multiple different types of treatments that are known to work and kill off the parasite in different manners.
 The first set is fenbendazole, levamisole, and praziquantel which instead of killing the parasite off will just paralyze them making them unable to mate or stay attached to the fish and become pushed out by the fish's waste.
 Within 24 hours the substrate should be thoroughly cleaned and rinsed off using any of these medications to prevent the worms from infecting the fish again.